ds-ashanmugavel/traceability-foss/docs/arc42.md

     * Optional: subdomain name (in case of inheritance) → following same structure as main domain
     * Mapper: holds the mapper of transforming domain models to response models
     * Service: holds the interface for implementation in the domain package
-    * REST: holds the controller for providing the api for the domain
+    * REST: holds the controller for providing the API for the domain
   * Domain
     * Optional: subdomain name (in case of inheritance)
     * Model: holds the domain model